 Because of the fast drying time and water resistance (once the paint has dried), you won’t have to do anything to finish your painting.
 You can use acrylic-appropriate varnish to cover and sheen your work if you want to.
 The varnish will protect your job from scratching and other types of damage while still making the final product look smooth and beautiful.

 You don’t have a start with all the color tubes.
-Black, white, and primary colors are the colors you should have to start your pack (blue, red, and yellow).
+Black, white, and primary colors are the colors you should have to start your pack with blue, red, and yellow.
 Almost any color can be made by mixing the primary colors.
 You will add more colors to the pack as time goes by.

 When you buy canvases, all of them are already prepared and ready to use.
 The color of the canvas will indicate whether it has been primed or not; a bright white canvas indicates that it has been primed.
 To make it smoother, buy the canvas that has already been prepared.
 And you’re good to go!